 Don’t go crazy, though.
 Some patients are sensitive to food volume as well.
 Having too much food in your gut at one time can put a ton of pressure on your digestive system.
 This can cause symptoms, too.
 So keep an eye on your portion size.

-Don’t panic!
+If you want to make your own, don’t panic!
 It’s actually pretty easy.
 Throw 1/2 a cup of diced green onions (green parts only), 3-4 large carrots, a hand full of fresh parsley, and a few sprigs of thyme in a stock pot with 1 tbsp of peppercorns.
 Cover your veggies with 6 cups of water and let it simmer for an hour.
 Then strain out any muck for a nice clean broth.
 I normally use cheesecloth for this part.